yxingg/AshareTools/README_EN.md

 - `strategies.py` must be in the same directory as the EXE, otherwise strategies cannot be loaded
 - `settings.json` and log files will be automatically created in the same directory as the EXE
 - Stock names will be automatically fetched and cached on first run
+- The program has a built-in default icon.
+To customize it, place an `icon.ico` file in the same directory as the EXE (prioritized).

 ## Project Structure